 - Reverse engineering the model

-- What is database changes
+- What if the database changes

 - What if Model changes

-Creating the .NET Console App
+Create the .NET Console App

 Let us create the .NET Console App.
 You can also create the ASP.NET Core Web application